l0rd/cUnit/README.md

 - [ ] Support @SETUP and @TEARDOWN

-#### Docker-unit stands on the shoulders of dockramp
+#### cUnit stands on the shoulders of dockramp

-Docker-unit codebase is heavely based on [dockramp](https://github.com/jlhawn/dockramp) (it's actually a dockramp fork).
+cUnit codebase is heavely based on [dockramp](https://github.com/jlhawn/dockramp) (it's actually a dockramp fork).
 Therefore the following docker build features are not implemented.

 - Handle `.dockerignore`.
 - Resolve tag references to digest references using Notary before image pulls.